Whether you’re just starting out or have a steady stream of clients… there’s no way around it.

-Well, today I’m going to show you how to plan out all the content for your new site … in under an hour.
+Well, today I’m going to show you how to plan your freelance website content… in under an hour.

 Now, what we end up with may not be the final plan.
 But, it will be good enough to get you motivated to finish the job, so you can focus on what you do best — writing.

-In fact, if you participate while you read today’s article, you could actually have your website up by the time you ring in 2010.
+In fact, if you participate while you read today’s article, you could actually have your website up by the time you ring in the new year.

 Ready?
 Grab a piece of paper and a pencil and let’s get down to business.

-First things first when writing your own website.
+First things first when planning your own freelance website content.

 You need some inspiration, as well as a feel for what others are doing.